conda/conda/docs/source/building/variants.rst

 packages, even if those packages are doing nothing more than activating an already-installed compiler (such as Visual Studio.)

-Note also the ``pin_downstream`` key in meta.yaml.
+Note also the ``run_exports`` key in meta.yaml.
 This is useful for compiler recipes to impose runtime constraints based on the versions of subpackages created by the compiler recipe.
-For more information, see the :ref:`pin_downstream` section of the meta.yaml docs.
+For more information, see the :ref:`run_exports` section of the meta.yaml docs.